-In order to reconstruct an object in 3D space, there must be at least two images to make a stereo pair, as seen in Figure 1-9.
+Using a single photograph with photogrammetry technique will result in a scaled version of that photograph, which means the result will be in a 2D object space.
+Thus, in order to achieve a 3D object space, there should be at least two images to make a stereo pair, as seen in Figure 1-9.
 Such a stereo pair is expected to include photographs of the same objects from different locations, enabling the photogrammetric evaluation of acquired data.
-The object point $P{xyz}$ is observed from both images with image points P' and P'' through a line passing through C' and C''.
-Therefore, P', C' and $P{xyz}$ are collinear points, as well as P'', C'' and $P{xyz}$ .
+The object point P{xyz} is observed from both images with image points P' and P'' through a line passing through C. Therefore, P', C and P{xyz} are collinear points, as well as P'', C and P{xyz} .
 This collinearity condition brings Epipolar Plane when combined with the base vector.
 This is known as the coplanarity condition in photogrammetry.